sahilwep/C_Programming_notes/07_Sorting_&_Searching.md

 # Sorting & Searching

 ## Sorting
-* Sorting is a process in which we sort the value of index of array in ascending of descending order.
+* Sorting is a method in with we sort the list or array elements in ascending or descending order.
-* For sorting the list of array we have so many algorithms but we are going to learn the bubble sort.
+* For sorting the list or array we have many algorithms, but we are going to learn the bubble sort.

 |4|2|6|1|5|3| Unsorted list|
 |-|-|-|-|-|-|-|